AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/05-Learning/05-Learning.markdown

 $$J(a,b) = \frac{1}{n} \sum_{i=1}^{n}(y_i - (a.x_i + b))^2$$

-We can deduce the following partial derivatives, with respecto to $a$ and $b$:
+We can deduce the following partial derivatives, with respect to $a$ and $b$:

 $$\frac{\partial J(a,b)}{\partial a} = \frac{-2}{n}\sum_{i}x_{i} .(y_i - (a.x_i + b))$$